I was lucky enough to have travelled to Laos in 1989 – 25 years on and Laos has changed, markedly…

 The driver spoke a little English and advised that there were still instances of rebels coming down from the hills and attacking food and medicine supply trucks.

-With only the one 20-minute stop for food during the whole journey, it was an exhausting, crazy but exhilarating ride, with very friendly locals, and we did arrive in Vang Vieng safely!
+With only the one 20-minute stop for food during the whole journey, it was an exhausting, crazy but exhilarating ride, with very friendly locals.
+We did arrive in Vang Vieng safely.

 Village of Phu Khoun